ttanvirr/git-github-basics/README.md

 - now modify content of main-02.txt and main-03.txt. don't commit these modified changes. stash the changes instead.
 - create main-04.txt and commit.
 - run `git stash pop` to get the saved uncommited changes back.
+- again stash the uncommited changes.
+- modify content of main-04.txt. stash this changes. now we have two stashes.

 ## HEAD and Detached HEAD